Chorioactis: Distribution, ecology, and habitat

 Although it is not known definitively, Chorioactis is believed to be saprobic, deriving nutrients from decomposing organic matter.
 In Texas, fruit bodies are found growing singly or in groups from roots, stumps, and dead roots of cedar elm trees (Ulmus crassifolia) or Symplocos myrtacea; in Japan, the usual host is dead oak trees.
 Fruit bodies can be clustered together close to the base of the stump, or from the roots away from the stump; the stem of the fruit body tends to originate from a point 5 to 10 cm below the ground.
 In Texas, fruit bodies usually appear between October and April, as this period is associated with somewhat cooler weather, and the temperature and moisture conditions during this time seem to be more favorable for growth.

-Scientists do not know why the fungus mysteriously lives only in Texas and Japan, locations of approximately the same latitude, but separated by 11000 km.
+Scientists do not know why the fungus lives only in Texas, Japan, and Taiwan, locations of approximately the same latitude, but separated by 11000 km.
 Fred Jay Seaver commented "this is only another illustration of the unusual and unpredictable distribution of many species of the fungi.
 It would be difficult indeed to account for it, and we merely accept the facts as they are."
 In 2004, a research study compared the DNA sequences of both populations and used a combination of molecular phylogenetics and molecular clock calculations to estimate the extent of genetic divergence.
 It concluded that the two populations have been separated for at least 19 million years, ruling out the possibility of human introduction of the species from one location to the other.
 Although no consistent differences in morphology are seen between the two populations, several differences exist in their life histories.
 The preferred host of Texan populations is typically roots and stumps of Ulmus crassifolia, while the Japanese populations tend to grow on the fallen trunks of Symplocos myrtacea and Quercus gilva.
 Texan species grow in areas subjected to periodic flooding, unlike their Japanese counterparts.
 Finally, only Japanese specimens can be grown in culture—the spores of Texan material have not been successfully germinated on artificial media.